-Our Child Care Law team is able to give specialist advice and representation when social services are involved with your family.
-Our specialist solicitors are experienced in providing advice from the very start of social services involvement.
+Our specialist London solicitors are experienced in providing advice from the very start of social services involvement.
 We will assess whether you are financially eligible under the Legal Help scheme to advise you on issues that have brought your family to social services’ attention.

 We find that early advice can help to resolve the situation and we will advise you what steps to take to try and avoid care proceedings being brought to court.
 Please contact us if social services have decided to assess your family, where social services have decided to convene a Child Protection Case Conference or if you need advice about social services procedures.
 Social services may become involved with you even before your child has been born and we can advise in all such situations.

 The Pre-Proceedings process is often started if social services are considering issuing court proceedings regarding your child.
 This process is also referred to as the PLO process.

 When social services start this process, they will send you a letter called a PLO letter explaining their concerns about your care of the child and what they are asking you to do to avoid court proceedings.
 As soon as you receive this type of letter, you can receive free legal advice.

 You can recognise a PLO letter because it should have in bold at the top of the letter a phrase like, ‘Letter before Proceedings’ or ‘Intention to start Proceedings’.
 The letter will usually set out the concerns that the social workers have, what they feel they have done to assist you and what they want you to do in the future.
 The letter often says that if you don’t do the things that they are asking you to do then it is likely they will start court proceedings.